fkelav/Discord-status-changer-to-spotify-lyrics/README.md

 ## Requirements

+**Option A — just use the exe** (recommended)

+Download the `.exe` from the [Releases page](https://github.com/fkelav/Discord-status-changer-to-spotify-lyrics/releases/latest).
+No Python, no installs, just run it.

+**Option B — run from source**

-Python 3.10 or newer.
+Python 3.10 or newer, then:

-Install dependencies:

 ```
 pip install spotipy requests syncedlyrics Pillow